CrugBarat/aws-sam-frontend/README.md

 make lazyLoad ENV=<add an environment name>
 ```

-NB: The ENV param allows you to deploy an infinite number of versions of your project as long as you change this flag.
+The ENV param allows you to deploy an infinite number of versions of your project as long as you change this flag.
 Common examples include ENV=dev, ENV=int, ENV=prod or if you're fancy ENV=banana.
 This flag just ensures that AWS resources have a unique name, which is one of their requirements.

-BEEP BOP BOOP - you're personal project should now have been deployed and opened in your browser with a public url.
+### BEEP BOP BOOP

+You're personal project should now have been deployed and opened in your browser with a public url.
 Deploy as many frontend projects as your heart desires by completing step 5 and 6 - rinse and repeat.

 PSSSST - you know what else is really neat?
 This package can be used to create production sites.
 Just add Route53 which will then point to your custom domain.